 Based on the symptoms and number of exacerbations, we can divide the disease into 4 COPD GOLD stages and modify the treatment accordingly.

-Medical therapy includes using a bronchodilator alone or in combination with anti-inflammatory drugs (corticosteroids and phosphodiesterase four inhibitors).
+Medical therapy includes using a bronchodilator alone or in combination with anti-inflammatory drugs such as corticosteroids and phosphodiesterase four inhibitors.

 The primary mechanisms of action can be divided into two categories: beta2 agonists and anticholinergic medications.
 They are first-line drugs for COPD and are administered by inhalation.
 They are known to improve FEV1 by altering the smooth muscle tone of the airways and thus improve exercise tolerance.
 Bronchodilators are usually given regularly to prevent and to reduce symptoms, exacerbations, and hospitalizations.

-Oral Phosphodiesterase-4 inhibitors like Roflumilast act by reducing inflammation and can be added if there is severe airflow obstruction with no improvement with above medications.
+Oral Phosphodiesterase-4 inhibitors like roflumilast act by reducing inflammation and can be added if there is severe airflow obstruction with no improvement with the above medications.